Skip to main content

 In AIchor an operator is actually a Kubernetes operator, which can be seen as an injected plugin inside a Kubernetes cluster.

-To do distributed computing a single experiment might need to schedule a master (or head, …) process then some workers processes and/or any other kind of processes, everything has to be interconnected, roles should be assigned to every containers, etc.
+To do distributed computing, a single experiment might need to schedule a master (or head, …) process then some workers processes and/or any other kind of processes, everything has to be interconnected, roles should be assigned to every containers, etc.

 To do that we need a component that deploys everything, assigns the role of each container informs ip/port of master process, etc.